Every New Movie You Can Stream Early While Theaters Are Closed

 Gretel & Hansel

-Orion Pictures' spooky ooky reimagining of the most famous Brothers Grimm fairytale -- which stars IT's Sophia Lillis as the titular Gretel and newcomer Samuel J. Leakey as her younger brother, Hansel -- will surely provide enough frights to briefly take your mind off the stresses of current events.
+Orion Pictures' spooky ooky reimagining of the most famous Brothers Grimm fairytale -- which stars IT's Sophia Lillis as the titular Gretel -- will surely provide enough frights to briefly take your mind off the stresses of current events.

 How to watch:Gretel & Hansel is available to own early as of April 7 and arrives on Blu-ray, DVD and On Demand on May 5.